Presented by: The Rucks Group

 During the award management phase, if you did identify someone in the solicitation then you want to make sure to reach out to them as quickly as possible.
 I know some grants are publicly announced so sometimes we will look to see if the grants that we were a part of were actually awarded so then we can do a reach up very quickly.
 Other times we’re just not aware of that and the project will be probably aware before we are.
 Again, just let that evaluator know that it was actually awarded so they can start thinking about the implementation and so you can start working together very quickly.
 If you don’t have someone identified, then you can go ahead and begin the procurement process right away so that early within the grant life you have an evaluator who’s on the team.

-During the award closeout if you are in need of an evaluator (and there’s so many different reasons why you could be in need of an evaluator), one of the things that you can do is to make sure that you’re communicating the time sensitive nature of the work so that that evaluator will understand that they will need additional capacity to be able to complete the necessary tasks.
-Also ensure that there’s alignment in the scope of work with the closeout expectations.
+During the award closeout, if you are in need of an evaluator (and there are so many different reasons why you could be in need of an evaluator), one of the things that you can do is to make sure that you’re communicating the time-sensitive nature of the work so that that evaluator will understand that they will need additional capacity to be able to complete the necessary tasks.
+Also, ensure that there’s alignment in the scope of work with the closeout expectations.

 The next best practice is to write up what you would like to see in the evaluation.
 When I say write out what you would like to see in the evaluation, I’m not necessarily talking about a formal document, I’m not talking about the treaties, I’m just talking about jotting down what your thoughts would be about working with another individual or another consultant.
 This can be a very informal process that you do just with yourself or maybe the project team does.
 This is not intended as a formal exercise and you don’t have experience with an evaluator, but you do have experience working with people.
 This an important step to help start understanding what you may want in terms of working with an evaluator.
 So, simply start with a question like, “What do I want out of the evaluation?
 How would I like to work with an evaluator?”
 In response, you may say you want someone who’s really knowledgeable about the evaluation and can help to use evaluation in terms of the implementation of the project, or that you want somebody who really understands the context in which you’re operating and really understands the nature of your program.
 Then you may have some other things that just would be really nice; it would be nice if that person could help in terms of making changes along the way to how to evaluate the project or make recommendations in terms of implementation, or it could be just in regard to how responsive you want the person to be.